olivroy/zenstats/README.md

 A Zenodo deposit contains some statistics of interest, like the number of views and downloads, that is not available to programmaticaly access through its API.
-The `zenstats` package scraps the one or multiple deposit webpages and return the deposits statistics as a tibble.
+The `zenstats` package scraps deposit webpages and return the deposits statistics as a tibble.

 ## Installation